 Water Treatment Operators are trained to collect water samples and test them to be sure that they meet the regulations for safe use.
 If the water does not meet regulations, then they typically use a mixture of trace amounts of chemicals like ammonia or chlorine to purify it.
 For this, he or she should have a basic understanding of math and science so that they can measure and also watch for any negative reactions.
 Once they have measured and applied the necessary treatments to the water and it has been deemed safe for use, it can then be filtered into our homes and businesses to be drank or used.(2)

 It is a lot of work to manage and handle the water supply, so depending on the size of the facility, operators will have different tasks assigned to them.
 Larger facilities will have multiple operators working on the same shift and their duties will be more specific.
 For instance, a handful of operators will spend their time divided between monitoring the systems, or measuring and applying purification treatments, and the rest will spend their shift maintaining the equipment around the facility.

-A high school diploma or equivalent is generally a requirement to become a Water Treatment Systems Operator.(1) With competition for jobs expected to remain high, employers may prefer to candidates who have completed a certificate or an associates degree program in a field related to process technology, environmental science, or wastewater treatment technology.(1,2)
+A high school diploma or equivalent is generally a requirement to become a Water Treatment Systems Operator.(1) With competition for jobs expected to remain high, employers may prefer to candidates who have completed a certificate or an Associate degree program in a field related to process technology, environmental science, or wastewater treatment technology.(1,2)